Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: Shorter thinking is preferable

-We evaluate all models using three competitive reasoning benchmarks: AIME $2024$~\citep{aime2024}, AIME $2025$~\citep{aime2025} and HMMT February $2025$, from the Math Arena benchmark~\citep{matharena}.
-The three benchmarks are derived from math competitions, and involve solving problems that cover a broad range of mathematics topics.
+We evaluate all models using four competitive reasoning benchmarks.
+We use AIME $2024$~\citep{aime2024}, AIME $2025$~\citep{aime2025} and HMMT February $2025$, from the Math Arena benchmark~\citep{matharena}.
+This three benchmarks are derived from math competitions, and involve solving problems that cover a broad range of mathematics topics.
 Each dataset consists of $30$ examples with varied difficulty.
+We also evaluate the models using the GPQA-diamond benchmark [GPQA-D; \citealp{rein2024gpqa}], which consists of $198$ multiple-choice scientific questions, and is considered to be challenging for reasoning LLMs \citep{gemini}.

-For each question, we generate $20$ responses per model, yielding a total of $5$,$400$ generations.
+For each question, we generate $20$ responses per model, yielding a total of about $36$k generations.
 For all models we use temperature of $0.7$, top-p=$0.95$ and a maximum number of generated tokens of $32$,$768$.
 When measuring the thinking chain length, we measure the token count between the \texttt{<think>} and \texttt{</think>} tokens.
-We run inference for all models using paged attention via the vLLM framework~\citep{vllm}.\footnote{We used $8$ H$100$ GPUs per model.
-The total decoding time for all models sums up to about $110$ hours.}
+We run inference for all models using paged attention via the vLLM framework~\citep{vllm}.